 8. Lavender oil

 Use: Lavender essential oil applied by acupressure may reduce pain and improve spine flexibility.

-Evidence: In a trial to investigate the effect of combining acupressure with lavender essential oil for lower back pain of subacute and chronic type, participants who received a 3-week course of eight-sessions of manual acupressure showed a significant reduction in pain intensity and improvement of functional performance.
+Evidence: In a trial to investigate the effect of combining acupressure with lavender essential oil for lower back pain of subacute and chronic type, participants who received a three-week course of eight sessions of manual acupressure showed a significant reduction in pain intensity and improvement of functional performance.

 Monographs: Brazilian Herbal Pharmacopoeia.

-Herbal remedies for most of the ailments exist and has been in use by people who do not like to use the modern medicines for every ache they feel.
+Herbal remedies for most of the ailments exist and have been in use by people who do not like to use modern medicines for every ache they feel.
 The herbs I have mentioned in the article have been shown to be effective to various levels of evidence.
 However, the relative effectiveness of these herbs is yet to be tested.
-Additionally, there is no evidence of long term safety and efficacy with the use of these drugs.
-Most of the trials used the herbs for 3-4 weeks.
-Long term use for months and years is thus not recommended.
+Additionally, there is no evidence of long-term safety and efficacy with the use of these drugs.
+Most of the trials used the herbs for three to four weeks.
+Long-term use for months and years is thus not recommended.

 Note: The "monograph mentions" only indicate the mention of the particular herb in those monographs.
 It does not imply that the herb has been specifically indicated for lower back pain.

 1. Chrubasik S, Model A, Black A, Pollak S. A randomized double-blind pilot study comparing Doloteffin and Vioxx® in the treatment of low back pain.
 (2003).
 Rheumatology.
 42 (1):141–8.